planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 Here is an example of an SLD that includes attribute-based styling.
 The SLD also contains three rules.
 Each rule has an attribute-based condition, with the outcome determining the size of the shape being rendered.
-The attribute in question is called “pop”, and the three rules are “less than 50000”, “50000 to 100000”, and “greater than 100000”.
+The attribute in question is called "pop", and the three rules are "less than 50000", "50000 to 100000", and "greater than 100000".
 The result is a blue circle with a size of 8, 12, of 16 pixels, depending on the rule.

 [First rule only showed]